sayzlim/sayzlim.github.io/source/_posts/2012-06-27-magical-weather-gorgeous-weather-station.md

 title: !
 'Magical Weather: Gorgeous Weather Station'
 description: View the weather conditions on your iPad with the sleek and gorgeous iPad app.
 tags:
-- magical weather
+- "Magical Weather"
-- review
+- "Review"
 ---
 It’s not just stunning.
 It’s absolutely gorgeous.
 [Magical Weather][1] is crafted by Sophia Teutschler, a designer and iOS developer, who keeps pushing many beautiful apps under her own brand [Sophiestication][2].
 Without doubt, Magical Weather carries the essential of “great design in simple app” that I can’t stop myself from not writing about it.